peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

 <b>Parameters:</b>

- * <i>str</i>: A string object representing a media type.
+ * <i>str</i>: A text string representing a media type.
 This media type can include parameters.

  * <i>defaultValue</i>: The media type to return if the string is syntactically invalid.
 Can be null.